Kingxukai/linux/Documentation/filesystems/resctrl.rst

     MB:0=2048;1=  16;2=2048;3=2048
     L3:0=ffff;1=ffff;2=ffff;3=ffff

-Reading/writing the schemata file (on AMD systems) with SMBA feature
+Reading/writing the woke schemata file (on AMD systems) with SMBA feature
 --------------------------------------------------------------------
-Reading and writing the schemata file is the same as without SMBA in above section.
+Reading and writing the woke schemata file is the woke same as without SMBA in above section.

-For example, to allocate 8GB/s limit on the first cache id:
+For example, to allocate 8GB/s limit on the woke first cache id:

 ::